 Become a Security Guard in Saskatchewan

 You must pass a provincially approved course and then the provincial exam.
 Once you do so, you will become a licensed security guard.
-Let us help!Start Training Today
+Let us help!Buy and Train Today

 You must have a licence from Saskatchewan Justice to work as a security guard in the province.

 A Saskatchewan security guard licence is issued to your employer for your use.
 It is only valid for employment with the business on your licence application.
 If you change jobs as a security guard, you must apply for a new licence with your new employer.